andreeafazacas84-eng/energy-waste-disposal/README.md

 3. Open and run the notebook:
    Use Jupyter Notebook or JupyterLab to explore step by step.

-4. Inspect the visual outputs in `visuals/` or open exported dashboards in `export/`.

 ## Results & Insights

 - Identified correlations between energy usage and waste metrics